carpentries/docs.carpentries.org/source/handbooks/curriculum_advisors.md

 ### Meetings

 Each Curriculum Advisory Committee will meet at least quarterly, and preferably every two months.
-These meetings are the primary avenue through which CAC members will interact, and should follow best practices for The Carpentries meetings, including having meeting roles, taking notes, and creating and holding a space for everyone to contribute.
+These meetings are the primary avenue through which CAC members will interact and should follow best practices for The Carpentries meetings, including having meeting roles, taking notes, and creating and holding a space for everyone to contribute.
 CAC members should prepare for meetings by reviewing and contributing to relevant documents in advance of the meeting.

 ### GitHub Repositories